Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: The extended KSVZ model and Constraints

+A residual $\mathbb{Z}_2$ symmetry will remain intact after the spontaneously broken PQ-symmetry of the KSVZ model that stabilizes the lightest component of the singlet scalar.
+Hence this takes a role of a second dark matter candidate in this theory as a weakly interacting massive particle (WIMP).
 We consider VLQ to have non-zero hypercharge so that the scalar DM can interact with the SM up-type quarks through the mediator VLQ.
 Such a construction with the up-type quark instead of the down-type has an interesting consequence.
-Pair of scalar DM can annihilate into a top-pair or a single top associated with a light quark ($q=u,c$) through t-channel VLQ mediated diagrams depending on whether DM mass satisfies such kinematic limit and provide the observed relic density.
-Therefore, aside from the Higgs portal, when the DM having a mass of nearly half the Higgs boson mass, annihilate into the SM particle through on-shell Higgs resonance and thus gives the correct relic, a heavier variety opens up new parameter spaces, also yielding the observed relic density.
+Pair of scalar DM can annihilate into a top-pair or a single top associated with a light quark ($q=u,c$) through t-channel VLQ mediated diagrams (see Fig.~\ref{annihilation_5}) depending on whether DM mass satisfies such kinematic limit and provide the observed relic density.
+Therefore, aside from the Higgs portal, when the dark matter has a mass nearly half that of the Higgs boson, it annihilates into the Standard Model particles through an on-shell Higgs resonance, providing the correct relic abundance.
+A heavier DM, on the other hand, opens up new parameter spaces and also yields the observed relic density.
 Another compelling reason comes from the interesting phenomenological viewpoint.
-Heavy VLQ can be produced copiously at a high-energy collider, which in turn decays into the top quark and a missing particle whenever kinematically feasible.
-This can result in a unique topology in the LHC search, such as the possibility of a boosted top-fatjet along with a sizable amount of missing transverse momentum from dark matter.
+Heavy VLQ can be produced copiously at a high-energy collider, which in turn decays into the top quark and a missing DM particle whenever kinematically feasible.
+This can result in a unique topology in the LHC search, such as the possibility of a boosted top-fatjets along with a sizable amount of missing transverse momentum from dark matter.
 This is a likely scenario if one notes down the present constraint on VLQ mass, which is already in the vicinity of the TeV scale, and such a heavy state would naturally produce decay products which are sufficiently boosted.

 The interaction terms of VLQ are given below.

 The full scalar potential of the model can be written as,

 Where $v_H$ is the VEV of the SM Higgs potential, the second term is the Mexican-hat potential of the KSVZ model.
 Because of the third term, the mixing between the SM Higgs field and the radial part of the PQ-braking scalar $\eta$ happens, which leads to a non-diagonal mass matrix.
 After the diagonalization of the mass matrix, one can get the physical masses, which can be expressed below.